-The 16 kids handed Man Utd debuts by Solskjaer & how they’ve fared so far
+Where are they now?
+The 16 kids handed Man Utd debuts by Solskjaer

-Manchester United have always been famed for giving opportunities to their young players – and Ole Gunnar Solskjaer has looked to maintain that tradition.
+Manchester United have always been famed for giving opportunities to their young players – and Ole Gunnar Solskjaer tried to maintain that tradition during his time as manager.

-Solskjaer replaced Jose Mourinho in the Old Trafford dugout in December 2018 and has regularly put his faith in United’s academy stars.
+Solskjaer spent just under three years in the Old Trafford dugout and regularly put his faith in United’s academy stars.

 We’ve looked at the 16 academy graduates to make their debut under the Norwegian to see how they’ve fared so far.